Super TV Original Bollywood Show GupShup | ExBulletin

 Awesome TV’s original show, Bollywood GupShup, one of the most watched shows in the United States.

-NEW YORK CITY, NEW YORK, USA, September 28, 2021 /EINPresswire.com/ – Great tv proudly boasts of being one of Southeast Asia’s best streaming platforms, keeping its viewers up to date with the latest original shows, real entertainment, news and much more from all over the world.
+Awesome TV proudly boasts of being one of the best streaming platforms in South Asia, keeping its viewers up to date with the latest original shows, real entertainment, news and much more from around the world.

-The platform successfully provides its viewers with the latest news from all walks of life in the most unique and original content that audiences love, making Awesome TV the most watched South Asian network in the United States.
+The platform successfully provides its viewers with the latest original shows, entertainment, news and keeps them well up to date.

-Besides the other exclusive segments that we at Awesome TV are from our original show, Bollywood GupShup who lives in the world of Hindi entertainment, is one of the most viewed and recognized creative and fun segments of the media company.
+Besides the other exclusive segments that we at Awesome TV are from our original show, Bollywood GupShup who dwells in the world of Hindi entertainment, is one of the most watched and recognized creative and fun segments in the media company. .

 Our show boasts of a series of entertaining interviews for all Bollywood and TV enthusiasts.

 We are currently shooting our 8th season.
 We have luckily covered a variety of Tinseltown stars like Konkana Sen Sharma, Lara Dutta, Kiara Advani, Vaani Kapoor, Farhan Akhtar, Arshad Warsi, Shama Sikander, Palash Mucchal, Bijendra Kala, Pop Queen Akasa, Charan, Radhika Madan for n ‘ to name a few with many others.
-We have proudly inspired many others in the United States to follow in the footsteps of Awesome TVs Original Shows.
+We have proudly inspired many others in the United States to follow in the footsteps of the original Awesome TV shows.

 About Awesome TV: All we do is inspire, inform and entertain our audience and everyone.